 Interviews were carried out via Zoom by the employer and they also provided a session about the work they do and the people they support.

 The initiative has helped to reach a larger number of people by promoting directly via DWP journal messages to customers.
+Referrals have come from customers who have previously worked in a variety of sectors, including call centre staff, retail staff, ex-army, and warehousing.
 All eight vacancies were filled.